 Traditional banks fighting back

 Another notable trend is how traditional banks are trying to compete in the personal finance management areas by adding budgeting options into their mobile apps.
-Practically every major bank has some sort of tracking expenses with automatic categorization of transactions and other similar features.
+Practically every major bank has some sort of tracking expenses with the automatic categorization of transactions and other similar features.

 We can view this as another evidence in favor of developing such a solution — our exit strategy may be selling our app to a bank that’s playing a catch-up game.